-Baby led weaning is an increasingly popular way of feeding your baby.
-The premise is that you let your baby discover solid food by herself, by giving her suitable family foods that she can suck, chew and initially play with.
+Baby led weaning (also known as BLW) is a baby feeding method where you let your baby discover solid food by herself, by giving her suitable family foods that she can suck, chew and initially play with.

 This is very different to the more traditional way of feeding your baby – called puree or spoon fed weaning, This is where you make special pureed mixes of fruit and vegetables, and meat and fish.